 15 May Three Divorce Lessons from Hollywood Movies

 Hollywood and Miami are thousands of miles apart, a whole country between them, and yet residents of L.A. and Dade county often comment about the similarities the two areas share.
 And there is more in common between Hollywood and Miami than pleasant weather and beautiful tan people: just like everywhere else in America, there are many people in Miami going through a divorce at any given time.
-Additionally, believe it or not, there are lessons to be learned about divorce from the world of big budget Hollywood movies.
+Additionally, believe it or not, there are lessons to be learned about divorce from the world of big-budget Hollywood movies.
 While Hollywood movies have a deserved reputation of straying far from reality, there are still some great lessons to be learned when it comes to divorce from Hollywood films.
 Read on for the three biggest things you can learn about separation from Hollywood movies, as well as tips to applying these lessons to your legal situation when a divorce occurs.
-Also, you can find a solicitors to begin your divorce online which will save you so much time and hassle.

 1. Your Kids Will Get Involved

-The best thing you can do to make sure that your kids make it through divorce proceedings as safely as possible, and don’t get dragged into ugly legal battles, is talk to your divorce lawyer early about your custody concerns.
-Be direct with your lawyer about your wish to keep your kids out of the courtroom and not get them involved, lay out what you want to see as far as custody is concerned, and let your divorce lawyer get to work doing their best to meet your needs.
+The best thing you can do to make sure that your kids make it through divorce proceedings as safely as possible, and don’t get dragged into ugly legal battles, speak with your divorce lawyer early about your custody concerns.
+Be direct with your lawyer about your wish to keep your kids out of the courtroom and not get them involved, layout what you want to see as far as custody is concerned, and let your divorce lawyer get to work doing their best to meet your needs.
 This isn’t an area where “winging it” or trying to figure things out on your own is advised.
 Your kids’ happiness is on the line!

 2. Emotions WILL Run Wild!